AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/manage-deleted-items/restore-deleted-items.md

 * Baselines

-  Task baselines are recovered when you restore their parent project or task, but not&nbsp;when you restore individually deleted tasks.
+  Task baselines are recovered when you restore their parent project or task, but not when you restore individually deleted tasks.

 * Hours (and hour IDs)

   Whether hours are restored to the deleted item depends on the settings you chose when configuring preferences for timesheets and hours.
 For more information, see [Configure affect on hours when an object is deleted and restored](../../../administration-and-setup/manage-workfront/manage-deleted-items/configure-how-hours-affected-when-obj-deleted-restored.md).

-* The URL of the&nbsp;item
+* The URL of the item

-  When restored, the URL of the item&nbsp;remains the same.
-If people have created browser bookmarks for the item, they&nbsp;remain valid.
+  When restored, the URL of the item remains the same.
+If people have created browser bookmarks for the item, they remain valid.

 * Access and permissions

-  Users who had access to the item&nbsp;before it was deleted regain access after it is restored.
+  Users who had access to the item before it was deleted regain access after it is restored.

 * Documents (including proofed documents)